ManimCommunity/manim/docs/source/adventure/index.rst

 Part One: The Basics
 --------------------

-Here we talk about the basics: what are ``Mobject``s, Animations, ``Group``s, Updaters, and many more tips and tricks.
+Here we talk about the basics: what are Mobjects, Animations, Groups, Updaters, and many more tips and tricks.
 It gives many examples and intends to teach by example.
 It encourages you to test your understanding by recreating certain sequences of animations.
 Feel free to return to this section anytime you need a refresher on something during part two.